jondowson/pod/README.md

 But for all the settings they do not cover, you can manually edit the resources folder files.

 So if required, hit **\<ctrl-c\>** at the end of this preperation stage (you will have 10 seconds!).
-Then you can edit config files before re-launching **pod_dse** to distribute the server specific builds + software.
+Then you can edit any dse config file before re-launching **pod_dse** to distribute the server specific builds + software.